 - Expecting rejection or abandonment

-- Being unpredictable and expecting others to be unpredictable
+- Being unpredictable and expecting others to be dangerously unpredictable

 Good News: You Can Change Your Disorganized Attachment Style